• Skip to primary navigation

 • Avocado - Nutrient-rich and a great source of healthy fats.

 • Rice - Jasmine rice is an excellent choice for this bowl.
-But any other kind of rice like Basmati or sushi rice works well too.
-If in a hurry and need something quick, Trader Joe's has ready-to-eat organic Jasmine rice that you can find in the freezer section.
+But any other kind of rice, like Basmati or sushi rice, works well too.
+If in a hurry and need something quick, Trader Joe's and Whole Foods have ready-to-eat organic Jasmine rice that you can find in the freezer section.

 • Edamame - I keep a bag of shelled edamame in my freezer.
 To use, place in a heat-safe bowl, pour some hot water over it, close with a lid or plate, and let them stand for 2-3 minutes, drain, and ready to eat.